delaneyj/datastar/site/static/md/guide/going_deeper.md

 <div data-on-click="sse('/endpoint')"></div>
 ```

-SSE events can modify the DOM, modify signals, and execute JavaScript in the browser.
+SSE events can update the DOM, adjust signals, or run JavaScript directly in the browser.

 ```
 event: datastar-merge-fragments